Stay of ostrich cull in southeast B.C. an ongoing potential health risk, CFIA says | iNFOnews | Thompson-Okanagan's News Source

 The cull was ordered after an outbreak of avian flu at the farm, but the farm's owners have challenged the move saying the birds that survived are healthy and scientifically valuable.

-The agency says that following confirmation of the outbreak, a laboratory in Winnipeg isolated the virus and complete whole genome sequencing.
+The agency said that following confirmation of the outbreak, a laboratory in Winnipeg isolated the virus and completed whole genome sequencing.

-It says the virus is a "novel reassortment" not seen elsewhere in Canada, including a genotype that has been associated with a human infection in a poultry worker in Ohio.
+The virus is a "novel reassortment" not seen elsewhere in Canada, it said, including a genotype that has been associated with a human infection in a poultry worker in Ohio.

-"Laboratory analysis also found this novel reassortment event has enhanced the pathogenicity of this particular H5N1 genotype," the statement says.
+"Laboratory analysis also found this novel reassortment event has enhanced the pathogenicity of this particular H5N1 genotype," the statement said.

-"Even minimal quantities of the virus could be lethal, with a rapid time to death of 4-5 days in mice exposed to even low doses.
-By comparison, the B3.13 genotype (originating from a USA dairy cow) resulted in mortality within 3-6 days, but only at substantially higher doses."
+"Even minimal quantities of the virus could be lethal, with a rapid time to death of four to five days in mice exposed to even low doses.
+By comparison, the B3.13 genotype (originating from a USA dairy cow) resulted in mortality within three to six days, but only at substantially higher doses."

 This report by The Canadian Press was first published Sept.
 26, 2025.